loader image

 Gnosspelius was the only person at Windermere to design and fly his own hydro-aeroplane.
 Gnosspelius No. 2 was the first British hydro-aeroplane to have wingtip floats. – The History of British Aviation 1908-1914 by D Brett.
 He was described by Captain Edward Wakefield in the Westmorland Gazette, 6 April 1912 as “the engineer of The Lakes Flying Company, but retains his own machine”.
 He also designed The Lakes Flying Company’s Waterhen hydro-aeroplane which first flew on 30 April 1912, and the Gnosspelius-Trotter hydro-aeroplane which first flew on 9 October 1913.
 In order to improve longevity, he had Borwicks make the underside of the Gnosspelius-Trotter‘s float with an inner skin of ⅛ inch mahogany planks laid diagonally and with an outer skin of ¹⁄₁₆ veneer, whilst between the brass riveted skins was a membrane of painted fabric.
 The last known flights of the Gnosspelius-Trotter were on 11 November 1913.

-Gnosspelius left Windermere having joined the Royal Naval Air Service on 21 August 1914.
+Gnosspelius left Windermere having joined the Royal Royal Naval Reserve attached to the Royal Naval Air Service on 21 August 1914.
 He therefore did not see the first flight of the Lakes Monoplane which he designed.

-This photo, taken in 1915 at the Cockshott hangar, includes the engine in the foreground.
-Note that it now has 2 crankcase breathers which are angled upwards, in contrast to 1 breather angled downwards as is apparent from the photo link at the first paragraph of this section.
+This photo, taken in 1915 at the Cockshott hangar, includes the engine in the foreground. – Note that it now has 2 crankcase breathers which are angled upwards, in contrast to 1 breather angled downwards as is apparent from the photo link within the first paragraph of this section at Gnosspelius No. 2.

 The engine was transferred to a Hydroplane made from the float formerly fitted to the Gnossspelius-Trotter and a Blériot, which was a 2-4 seater ‘kept to give students practice in running fast over water, judging speeds and also as a safety attendant’. – About the Seaplane School booklet, 1915.